Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Prognosis Often non-fatal 12 – 21 months with treatment

-Asbestosis and Pleural Mesothelioma Are Fundamentally Different Conditions
+1. Asbestosis and Pleural Mesothelioma Are Very Different Conditions

-Both illnesses are caused by exposure to carcinogenic asbestos, but they differ in which tissues they affect.
+Both illnesses are caused by exposure to carcinogenic asbestos, but they affect different tissues.
 For those with pleural mesothelioma, the asbestos fibers migrate to the lining around the lung and cause cancer there.
 For asbestosis patients, the mineral’s fibers irritate the lung tissue and cause scarring (pulmonary fibrosis).

 So pleural mesothelioma is a cancer outside but next to the lung, and asbestosis is scarring within the lung.
-These differences also extend to the treatments for each condition.
+These differences also impact treatment options for each condition.

 Pleural mesothelioma generally requires more aggressive treatment than asbestosis.
 Common mesothelioma treatments include: